Intelligent-Perception-Lab/HIBER/HIBERTools/README.md

 ```
 You will get the visualized result saved as result.jpg in current folder.
 ![Visualize data](../images/vis_data.jpg)
-Or you can plot the results directly by not passing output file name.
+Or you can plot the results directly by omitting output file name.
 ```py
 hiber.visualize(data_item)
 ```